Green Fund Application FAQ's

 When are applications accepted?

-The Green Fund Committee currently will award Green Fund Grants one round for the 2016-17 academic year, the deadline for submissions is March 1st, 2017.
+The Green Fund Committee is currently awarding Green Fund Grants once a year, the deadline for submissions is March 1st.

 Are grants awarded outside of the regular funding cycles?

 No. Funding will be awarded during the one round this academic year.